96th Street station (Second Avenue Subway): Station layout

-The 96th Street station is served by the Q trains at all times, some N trains during rush hours, and one northbound R train during the AM rush hours.
-This station is the northern terminus of the Second Avenue Subway.
+The 96th Street station is served by Q trains at all times as well as limited N trains and one northbound a.m.
+R train during rush hours.
+This station is the northern terminus of the Second Avenue Subway; the next stop to the south is 86th Street.
 It has two tracks and an island platform.
 The station is built so that it is more wide open than most other underground subway stations in the system.
-Its design was likened to a Washington Metro station by Dr. Michael Horodniceanu, President of MTA Capital Construction.
+Its design was likened to a Washington Metro station by Michael Horodniceanu, President of MTA Capital Construction.
 The platform is approximately 49 feet (15 m) below ground, making the station the shallowest of the three Phase 1 stations.
 The platform for the 96th Street station, like the other Second Avenue Subway stations, is 27.8 ft wide.
+As with other stations on the first phase of the Second Avenue Subway, it was designed and engineered by a joint venture of Arup and AECOM.

 The station has air-cooling systems to make it at least 10 F-change cooler than other subway stations during the summer.
 This requires the station to have large ventilation and ancillary buildings, rather than traditional subway grates.
 The station is also compliant with current fire codes, whereas most existing stations are not.
 Additionally, the station is waterproofed with concrete liners and fully drained.
 In early plans, the Second Avenue Subway was supposed to have platform screen doors to assist with air-cooling, energy savings, ventilation, and track safety, but this plan was scrapped in 2012 as cost-prohibitive.
 According to an internal study prepared for the MTA in 2020, the 96th Street station could theoretically accommodate half-height platform edge doors.
 Full-height platform screen doors would be possible but would necessitate the installation of structural bracing and relocation of several mechanical systems.